Avoid Conflict When Helping Seniors at Doctor’s Appointments

 caregiver tips

-Doctor’s visits can be a caregiving challenge Accompanying your older adult to their doctor’s appointments is important, but can be a tough challenge.
+Doctor’s visits can be a caregiving challenge Accompanying your older adult to their doctor’s appointments is essential, but can be a tough challenge.
 While you’re there, you might disagree on what to discuss, they might lie about their symptoms, or they may refuse to discuss sensitive topics.
 It can also be tough to find the right balance between letting them speak for…

 5 Questions to Ask Doctors About Tests and Treatments for Seniors